 “The dervish whirls so that the true form of the world can be seen.
 When we whirl all the individual pieces we think are separate blend together and we begin to sense the totality that is God.”

-As I have said before, being a Muslim is not about the pillars, not about the Quran, not about fasting, not about anything except that understanding, that submission, that recognition.
+As I have said before, being a Muslim shouldn’t be about the pillars, not about the Quran, not about fasting, not about anything except that understanding, that submission, that recognition.
 Don’t confuse the forms with the reality.

 So, needless to say, I was excited to see dervishes whirling in Turkey.
 It is only in the west that we call them Whirling Dervishes, they call themselves the Mevlevi Order and they were founded by Mevlana Rumi in the 13th century.
 Yes, that’s the same Rumi.
 The basic tenets of the order are tolerance, forgiveness, and enlightenment and while I’m still failing pretty hard on all those counts, I recognize that my life would be better if I had stronger versions of all three.